SIG MKMO

 The SIG MKMO is a submachine gun produced by Schweizerische Industrie Gesellschaft (SIG) company in Neuhausen from 1933 to 1937.
 The MKMO – M = Maschinen, K = Karabiner M = Militär, O = Oben (Top ejection) – was designed for the military and to increase firepower it had a larger-capacity magazine as well as a longer barrel.
 Only 1,228 of these guns were produced.
 It saw limited adoption by Swiss police departments and the Swiss Guard at the Vatican.
-Finland purchased approximately 282 of the original MKMO variant, which were used by the home guard, supply units and coastal defense forces in the Continuation War.
+Finland purchased 282 of the MKMS variant, which were used by the home guard, supply units and coastal defense forces in the Continuation War.